frozenlogic/frozenlogic/README.md

 ###

-<p align="left">With over 15 years in game development, I specialize in Unity and C# for mobile, console, and PC platforms.
-I've led projects from concept to release, optimized game performance, and improved player retention.
-My skills include advanced gameplay implementation, multiplayer mechanics, and AI behavior.
-As a Lead Developer, I thrive in collaborative environments, using Agile methodologies to keep projects on track.
-Let’s bring your game vision to life with polished, engaging player experiences.</p>
+<p align="left">I'm Gustavo, a Unity Game Developer and Producer from Brazil with 15+ years of experience crafting engaging games for Steam, console, and mobile platforms.
+I love transforming ideas into polished player experiences, from gameplay design and AI behavior to performance optimization and production management.
+I’ve led multidisciplinary teams using Agile workflows, ensuring games launch on time and exceed expectations.</p>

 ###